Nepal Everest Basecamp Altitude Medicine Trek

 Prepare for a trek into high altitude terrain including compiling gear and a medical kit which includes items to treat and prevent altitude related conditions in the backcountry.

-Teach Nepali Medical students from Tribhuvan Institute of Medicine basic wilderness medical first aid in a hands on workshop.
+Teach Nepali Medical students from Tribhuvan Institute of Medicine as well as Sherpa mountain guides and porters basic wilderness medical first aid in a hands on workshop.

 Discuss the Nepali rural medical system and the limited resources available at these remote location, this includes evacuation from the backcountry.